f3mshep/file_sentry/README.md

 After installation, to scan a file for malware enter the following command:

-    $ file_sentry RELATIVE_PATH_TO_FILE (Optional)HASH_DIGEST
+    $ file_sentry [OPTIONS] RELATIVE_PATH_TO_FILE

 If this is your first time running the application, you will be prompted to enter your API key.

 The RELATIVE_PATH_TO_FILE argument loads the specified file into FileSentry, relative to the current working directory.
 To enter a file name with spaces, use quotation marks or escape whitespace with a backslash.

-The HASH_DIGEST argument is optional.
-If the gem is ran without the HASH_DIGEST argument, FileSentry will default to MD5.
-Options are MD5, SHA256, and SHA1.
+Run the command-line without arguments or with `-h` switch to list all optional options (e.g. HASH_DIGEST, API_KEY,...).

-An example command to scan a readme in the current working directory using SHA256 is as follows:
+An example command to scan/clean `README.md` file in the current working directory using `SHA256` digest is as follows:

-    $ file_sentry readme.txt sha256
+    $ file_sentry -e sha256 -s README.md

 You can change the API key at any time by running the gem without any command line arguments.